 Of course, sugar is still sugar, and I wouldn’t necessarily call this a “health food.”
 But homemade powdered sugar is definitely a better choice compared to store-bought powdered sugar (especially because most store-bought brands contain GMOs).
 Using Rapadura, for example, provides more minerals that plain white sugar.
 But I’d still use it sparingly.

 During this holiday season, however, it can be great to have a go-to replacement for those special occasions.
-Like to make homemade peppermint patties!
-(Check out tomorrow’s post for the recipe.)

 What will you make with homemade powdered sugar?